 We’ve only scratched the surface on the potential impact of AI in healthcare here, but one thing is clear — Data Science and AI are critical to the industry’s future.
 Collaborated with IBM, Simplilearn’s Artificial Intelligence Course gives aspiring professionals everything they need to know to advance their careers and make a real and lasting impact.
 From Python programming, Machine Learning, to Natural Language Processing — our Data Science and Artificial Intelligence Master’s programs, offered with the unique blended learning model provides students with the path that works for them.

 As the demand for AI and machine learning has increased, organizations require professionals with in-and-out knowledge of these growing technologies and hands-on experience.
-Keeping the innate need in mind, Simplilearn has launched the AI and Machine Learning certification courses with Purdue University in collaboration with IBM that will help you gain expertise in various industry skills and technologies from Python, NLP, speech recognition, to advanced deep learning.
+Keeping the innate need in mind, Simplilearn has launched the AI ML certification courses with Purdue University in collaboration with IBM that will help you gain expertise in various industry skills and technologies from Python, NLP, speech recognition, to advanced deep learning.
 This Post Graduate program will help you stand in the crowd and grow your career in thriving fields like AI, machine learning and deep learning.